Hilo, HI

 WinnerBio

-My name is Jadelyn Villena, I am passionate about leadership, community engagement, and preserving my Hawaiian culture.
-One of my primary goals is to pursue a career in business management and administration, where I can apply my leadership skills to create meaningful opportunities and positively impact my community.
+My name is Jadelyn Villena.
+I am passionate about leadership, community engagement, and preserving my Hawaiian culture.
+One of my primary goals is to pursue a career in education and administration, where I can apply my leadership skills to create meaningful opportunities and positively impact my community.
 I’ve developed these skills through various school projects and leadership roles, such as serving as student body president and producing our school’s weekly broadcast.

 What drives me is the idea of bringing people together, whether through media, school events, or community initiatives.
 I believe that my dedication to fostering a sense of unity, along with my leadership experience, makes me a strong candidate for this scholarship.
-With your support, I hope to continue developing my business management skills and pursue my passion for making a difference.
+With your support, I hope to continue developing my skills in education and administration and pursue my passion for making a difference.

 Education